Şoray Uzun

 Şoray Uzun (born 9 June 1967) is a Turkish comedian, writer and television host.
 He is best known for hit period comedy series Seksenler and travel programming Şoray Uzun Yolda.

 Early life

-He is the one of Turk minority in Bulgaria.
+He is one of the Turk minority in Bulgaria.
 When he was child, his family was forced to immigrate to Turkey.

 Career

 He played in mini series "Belene" about Turk emigration in Bulgaria.
 Also, he was cast in many hit series such as "Bizimkiler", " Baskül Ailesi", "Mahallenin Muhtarları", "İz Peşinde", "Gençler", "Kaygısızlar", "Bizim Ev".

 He has been the host of the popular game show Cevap Soruda on TRT 1 in 2013 and of 7 de 7, the Turkish version of Quizz or Buzz on ATV in 2014.

 Personal life

 He is married and has 2 children.